What is your minimum GPA or required SAT or ACT score?

 I had bad grades or a special circumstance that affected my performance in high school.
 Does this mean I won’t get in?

 We understand that no one’s record is perfect, and that sometimes students’ transcripts have grades that are not indicative of where they are when they apply to college.
 If you have made significant strides in your academic performance, please make sure that comes across in your application.
-(The Additional Information portion of the Common Application is a great part to communicate this.)
+(The Additional Information portion of the Coalition and Common Application is a great place to convey this message.)

 Can I postpone matriculation at UChicago?